layoutBox/PinLayout/README.md

 * **`wrapContent()`**
 **`wrapContent(padding: CGFloat)`**
 **`wrapContent(padding: UIEdgeInsets)`**
 Adjust the view's width and height to wrap all its subviews.
-The method also adjusts subviews position to create a tight wrap.
+The method also adjusts subviews's position to create a tight wrap.
 It is also possible to specify an optional padding around all subviews.
 * **`wrapContent(:WrapType)`**
 **`wrapContent(:WrapType, padding: CGFloat)`**  **`wrapContent(:WrapType, padding: UIEdgeInsets)`**
 Adjust the view's width AND/OR height to wrap all its subviews.
-WrapType values are `.horizontally`/`.vertically`/`.all` It is also possible to specify an optional padding around all subviews.
+Accept a WrapType parameter to define the wrapping type.
+It is also possible to specify an optional padding around all subviews.

+**Types:**

+* **`WrapType`** values:
+	* `.horizontally`: Adjust the view's width and update subviews's horizontal position.
+	* `.vertically`: Adjust only the view's height and update subviews's vertical position.
+	* `.all`: Adjust the view's width AND height and update subviews position.
+This is the default WrapType parameter value `wrapContent()` methods.

 ###### Usage examples:
 ```swift